luisico/gold-standard-images/README.md

 - Bigger disk size and allow to grow?
 - guest_os_type variables for vbox and VMware should go in OS template
 - Move vm_name out of OS templates?
-- Change vm_name to be similar to OS (ie CentOS-7.2.1511)
 - Add other options, ie locale, root pass, ...
 - Move files with options to example files